 |Recent accounting pronouncements||

-In August 2016, the FASB issued ASU 2016-15, “Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments,” which provides guidance on eight specific cash flow issues.
-The provisions of this standard are effective for periods beginning after December 15, 2017.
-The adoption of this standard is not expected to have a material effect on our financial statements.
+On January 1, 2018, we adopted ASU 2016-15, “Statement of Cash Flows: Classification of Certain Cash Receipts and Cash Payments,” which provides guidance on eight specific cash flow issues.
+The adoption of this standard did not have a material effect on our financial statements.